KarishmaB12/Twitter-Data-Analysis-Task/README.txt

 	  and 50 news articles collected in the previous module.

-	- Comparison of twitter and news sentiments analysis for the common-named entities identified in the previous module.
+	- Comparison of twitter and news sentiments analysis for the common-named entities identified in the previous module, plotted in 'plotly'.

 	- As for a qualitative comparison between predicted versus original sentiment of the tweet and news, the results can be accessed in an Excel file named, qualitative comparison.